The Times Demand

 However, far fewer, now less than half, have a formal membership with a specific house of worship.
 While it is possible that part of the decline seen in 2020 was temporary and related to the coronavirus pandemic, continued decline in future decades seems inevitable, given the much lower levels of religiosity and church membership among younger versus older generations of adults.

 I would take it a little further.
 While it is certainly conceivable that someone could have a strong and meaningful faith in God without belonging to a church (or synagogue, mosque, etc.), joining with other believers in worship of God is the primary way in which that faith becomes a reality in our lives, rather than just an abstraction.
-People who never attend church are unlikely to have any experience of religion in their lives, and are correspondingly unlikely to be influenced by religious moral teachings and values.
+People who never attend church are unlikely to have any experience of religion in their lives.
+They are correspondingly unlikely to be influenced by religious moral teachings and values.

-What’s true of morality is true in other areas as well.
-Fifteen years ago Arthur C. Brooks published a book called Who Really Cares, in which he explored in meticulous detail all the statistical data that demonstrated, contrary to popular impressions, that political conservatives give more time and money (a lot more) to charity than do liberals.
 Among the various factors that Brooks examined, one of the most prominent was the fact that statistics show that religious belief is a large determinant in personal charity.
-Believers are much more charitable than non-believers, and so religious liberals, for example, give more of their time and treasure than non-religious conservatives do.
+Believers are much more charitable than non-believers.
+Religious liberals, for example, give more of their time and treasure than non-religious conservatives do.
 The main reason why conservatives over all were more generous fifteen years ago when Brooks published his book is that religious liberals made up only 7% of the population.
 Conservatives were then and are now more generous givers largely because conservatives are much more religious.

 Or were.
 Conservatives are still quite a bit more religious than liberals, but the data from Gallup cited above indicates that, along with everyone else, they are less religious than they used to be, and will be even less religious in the years to come.
 Expect less charity in our society, and more government.